 The PCF shall reply to the NF service consumer as described in clause 4.2.2.2.

-The PCF shall store the routing requirements included in the "afRoutReq" attribute and/or in the N6-LAN traffic steering requirements "afSfcReq" attribute.
+The PCF shall store the routing requirements included in the "afRoutReq" attribute and/or if the SFC feature is supported, the N6-LAN traffic steering requirements within the "afSfcReq" attribute.

 The PCF shall check whether the received routing requirements and/or N6-LAN traffic steering requirements require PCC rules to be created or provisioned to include or modify traffic steering policies (for both routing requirements and/or N6-LAN traffic steering requirements) and the application relocation possibility (only for routing requirements) as specified in 3GPP TS 29.513 [7].
 Provisioning of PCC rules to the SMF shall be carried out as specified in 3GPP TS 29.512 [8].